 The headland above the beach has a nice grassy section that would be wonderful vista during a picnic lunch.
 The views are unobstructed save for one tree that somehow makes it better still.
 The cliffs are fairly sudden though so care is needed with children.

 You don’t have to swim but the temptation is certainly there.
 Being September, the water was still cooler from the winter but the weather was warm enough to have a swim.
-There were a few people on the beach but it wasn’t busy by any measure but it could be much busier with warmer weather as the summer months approach.
+There were a few people on the beach but it wasn’t busy by any measure.
+It could be much busier with warmer weather as the summer months approach.